mayerrobert/jmurmel/mlib.md

 of the resulting composition.

 When exactly one function is given, it is returned.
+### curry
+    (curry func args*) -> function

+Returns a function that applies args and the arguments it is called with to func.
+### rcurry
+    (rcurry func args*) -> function

+Returns a function that applies the arguments it is called with and args to func.
 ### with-gensyms
     (with-gensyms (names*) forms*) -> result